 Ways to anonymise or de-identify personal data

 Personal data collected through research is classified as Confidential under NTU's Data Governance Policy.
 Such data must be properly secured and handled to prevent accidental leakages.
-Refer to research data guidelines here.
+[Refer to NTU's data handling guidelines here.]

 To minimise such risks, personal data should be anonymised (or de-identified) whenever possible.
-Please refer to Library's guides on anonymisation.
-For concealing identities within photos/ images/ video/ audio recordings, please refer to here.
+Please refer to:

 Applying de-identification techniques to personal data does not in itself mean that the data has been anonymised, especially if such data can be readily converted back to personal data.
 If an organisation has access to other information that can re-identify the individuals (e.g. the organisation holds the “key” to re-identification), the dataset will not be treated as anonymised and will continue to be considered personal data.